 If you are using OkHttp or Retrofit, you can take advantage of Facebook's Stetho project that will allow you to leverage the Chrome network traffic inspector.
 You can walk through this guide for more details.

-If you are using Android Async Http Client or any other networking library that relies on Android's legacy Apache HttpClient implementation, you cannot leverage the Stetho project and Chrome project as noted in this issue.
+If you are using older HTTP clients such this library or any other networking library that relies on Android's legacy Apache HttpClient implementation, you cannot leverage the Stetho project and Chrome project as noted in this issue.
 However, you can still setup an HTTP proxy that can intercept the network requests.

 The process requires two parts: one on the PC that will act as the proxy, and the other on the Android device.
 It will also walk you through installing a root SSL certificate that can be used by the proxy to inspect SSL network requests.